 There may be spoilers in the rest of the review

-That Moment That Annoyed Me – Seems too easy to pull off.
+That Moment That Annoyed Me – The final scene.

 Final Thoughts – This is a nice horror thriller that does keep us guessing, even if we do get one too much attempts to spin what is truly happening.

 FrightFest Presents presents Open 24 Hours on Digital HD from July 20th